stormentt/dumbstore-docs/api.md

 | 401  | bad username or password |
 | 500  | internal server error |

-# /store/{transfer-id}
+# POST /store/{transfer-id}

-POST: http basic auth with blob as body
+HTTP Basic Auth w/ Blob in Body

 Headers should contain Offset: and Length:

 Offset will be assumed to be 0

 | Code | Reason |